 May I choose which dogs I foster?

 The online application allows you to set limits on the kinds of dogs you foster.
-If you are asked to foster a dog that does not seem right to you, you can say no. If a foster dog you have accepted proves difficult to handle or doesn’t get along with your pets, we can give you expert advice and help or he/she can be placed elsewhere.
+If you are asked to foster a dog that does not seem right for you, you can say no. If a foster dog you have accepted proves difficult to handle or doesn’t get along with your pets, we can give you expert advice and help or he/she can be placed elsewhere.

 I would like to foster.
 What do I do next?

 Once your family has decided to foster a Golden Retriever, the next step is to fill out GRRCC’s online Adoption Application, and indicate in the application that you want to foster.
 Our foster homes are also required to read and agree to the Adoption Eligibility Requirements just like adoptive homes.
 If you have more questions, you may email us.
 Once your application is received, you will be contacted for a phone interview and then a home visit will be arranged.
 After you are approved to foster, you will be asked to sign our Foster Home Agreement.

 IMPORTANT: GRRCC uses the same application for adoption and fostering.
 Please indicate on your application that you wish to foster a dog for GRRCC.

 If I cannot foster, is there another way to help?